dotnet/docs-maui/docs/platform-integration/native-embedding.md

 In some scenarios, .NET MAUI views require access to a window to work correctly.
 For example, adaptive triggers require access to a view's window, and if there is no window they don't work.

-The `ToPlatformEmbedded` extension method has an overload that adds the .NET MAUI view to an embedded window.
+The `ToPlatformEmbedded` extension method has an overload that adds a .NET MAUI view to an embedded window.
 This ensures that window-related APIs will work correctly, as well as tooling such as hot reload.

+> [!WARNING]
-The disadvantage of this approach is that an embedded window is created for each invocation of the `ToPlatformEmbedded` overload.
+> When the `ToPlatformEmbedded` extension method is called with a <xref:Microsoft.Maui.MauiContext> object that's scoped to the <xref:Microsoft.Maui.Hosting.MauiApp> object, an embedded window will be created for each invocation.
 Therefore, if you have three embedded views you'll also have three native windows in your app.

 The `CreateEmbeddedWindowContext` method can be used to correctly relate a single native window to a single .NET MAUI window.
 This method creates a window context that can be used, instead of the app context, to attach windows: